Hard Lessons Building Agents Since GPT-3.5

 This is the single highest-leverage skill in agent building, and you cannot shortcut it.
 You build it by spending thousands of hours with the model.
 Prompting it.
 Watching it fail.
 Reading its traces.
 After enough reps, you start to feel what it will do before you run it.
 You stop shipping-and-waiting.
 You ship the thing you already simulated in your head.

-Geoffrey Hinton talks about this kind of mental simulation for understanding neural networks.
-Applied to agent building, it means your best tool is an internal model-of-the-model.
+Applied to agent building, this means your best tool is an internal model-of-the-model.
 It tells you when an instruction is ambiguous, when a tool output is too noisy, when context is in the wrong position, when the agent will retry fruitlessly instead of asking for help.
 You stop building defensively and start building for what the model actually needs.

 The cleanest test of whether an engineer can build agents: ask them what a specific prompt will cause the model to do.
-If they can predict the first three steps, they're a builder.
+If they can predict the first three steps and the first likely failure mode, they're a builder.
 If they say "let me just run it and see," they're still learning.

 Meet the Model Like a New Person